To qualify for admission you need a relevant Bachelor's degree.

 Furthermore, the following degrees may qualify for admission, depending on the specific courses you have followed.
 Read more about the requirements if you have studied:

-- 6 points for fulfilling the entry requirements in advance - i.e. you don't need any supplementary courses
+- 4 points for meeting the entry requirements in advance, i.e. not needing supplementary courses

-- 1 point for 10 ECTS within microeconomics
+- 1 point for having passed 10 ECTS in Organisational theory

-- 1 point for 10 ECTS within accounting
+- 1 point for having passed 10 ECTS in Marketing/consumer behaviour

-- 1 point for 15 ECTS in courses within methods for quantitative analysis (statistics, mathematics, etc.)
+- 1 point for having passed 15 ECTS in Quantitative analysis (statistics, mathematics, etc.)

 As a bachelor's student at SDU, you can apply for permission to follow up to 30 ECTS Master's level courses even though you have yet to complete your Bachelor's degree.